ESR-NZ/Training/Rhys_Toolbox/00_SAM_and_BAM_formats/Archive/Appendix_ReadME.md

 # Rhys' roadmap to SAM: Supplementary Appendix

-Error-free paired-end reads from the previously published _Chlamydia psittaci_ sequence type (ST)24 strain BF_amazon_parrot13 were simulated using ART version 2.5.8 to 30 x coverage, with an insert size of 340 bp (standard deviation (SD) ± 40 bp).
+Error-free paired-end reads from the previously published _Chlamydia psittaci_ sequence type (ST)24 strain BF_amazon_parrot13 were simulated using ART version 2.5.8 to 30 x coverage, with an insert size of 340 bp (standard deviation ± 40 bp).

 #### References